Christian Bethancourt Preview, Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9, the first-best in the league.
+- The 9.4 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

-- The Twins' 3.91 team ERA ranks sixth across all MLB pitching staffs.
+- The Twins have a 3.93 team ERA that ranks fifth among all league pitching staffs.

-- Twins pitchers combine to surrender 171 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Twins pitchers combine to rank 14th in baseball in home runs given up (173 total, 1.2 per game).

-- In his last time out on Tuesday against the Cleveland Guardians, the righty threw six innings, allowing three earned runs while surrendering six hits.
+- The righty's last appearance came on Wednesday against the Cleveland Guardians, when he went four innings, surrendering two earned runs while allowing four hits.

+- The 27-year-old has amassed a 4.21 ERA and 10.8 strikeouts per nine innings in 25 games this season, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.